 For the most part, the Living Library works very similarly to a traditional library; however,our living books are just that: living!

 Other than that, this is how it works:

-On the day of the Living Library, our books will be situated at individual tables decked with title cards, pens, and notepads:
+On the day of the Living Library, our books will be situated in online Zoom rooms waiting to tell their stories:

-We will have a "circulation desk" set up at the front of the event space, where books can check in, sign release forms, and be ushered to their seats.
+We will have a "congregation area" or major zoom room set up as a shared event space, where we will begin each session, explain the rules, and usher readers to their Zoom rooms.
 Readers will also check in here.
 In fact, if they are attending for a class, this is where they will sign in for class!
 Readers will have already selected a book online, or if they haven't, they can select an "available" book from our book display at the circulation desk.
 Displays will have book titles and covers for readers to peruse before making a decision.